 Sports Medicine Podiatrist Questions and Answers

 Sports medicine isn’t just for professional athletes.
-The average person can benefit from ensuring that their feet and ankles are working the way they should so they are able to participate in their daily activities pain-free.
-Finesse Footcare offers sports medicine in Lyndhurst, OH, and surrounding areas.
-For more information, give us a call or request an appointment online.
+The average person can also benefit from ensuring that their feet and ankles are working the way they should so they are able to participate in their daily activities pain-free.
+At Finesse Footcare, Dr. Danielle L. Shaper, DPM, and a team of professionals offer sports medicine.
+For more information, contact us or schedule an appointment online.
+We are conveniently located at 5035 Mayfield Rd, Lyndhurst, OH 44124.

 A sports medicine podiatrist combines two disciplines of medicine into one practice to provide a highly specialized service to their patients.
 Sports medicine doctors are trained in injuries and conditions that are commonly related to sports, particularly injury risk sports, but also injuries that can develop as the result of overuse or improper form in average people.
 A podiatrist is a doctor who is specialized in injuries and conditions that affect the toes, feet, ankle, and lower portion of the leg.
 When you combine the two together, you get a doctor who is specialized in the treatment of injuries or other issues related to the foot and ankle as a result of sports or exercise participation.
 For athletes, an untreated issue with their foot, ankle, or lower portion of the leg can easily turn into a larger issue.
 In the case of high-level athletes, this can not only put them on the sidelines for an extended period of time, but it can also potentially end their future athletic careers.
 At Finesse Footcare in Lyndhurst, OH, we provide treatment for injuries and conditions of the foot and ankle that are the result of participation in physical activity, or that could limit future participation.